dplefevre/marine-mammals-classification/README.md

 * Gather more data when it becomes more public.

+* Train models with (mel) spectrograms and compare the results.

+* Implement Tensorflow audio data pipeline.

 * Add more classes of marine animals to recognize.

 * Introduce human sounds into the dataset. e.g. vessel and boats.